-The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC on behalf of the OEB to produce a single efficiency ranking.
+The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC ("PEG") on behalf of the OEB to produce a single efficiency ranking.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
-In 2021, NPEI was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
+In 2022, NPEI was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
 Group 3 is considered "average efficiency" - in other words, NPEI's costs are within the average cost range for distributors in the Province of Ontario.
-In 2021, 38.3% (23 distributors) of the Ontario distributors were ranked as "average efficiency"; 51.7% (31 distributors) were ranked as "more efficient"; 10.0% (6 distributors) were ranked as "less efficient".
+Based on 2022 results, 35.2% (19 distributors) of the Ontario distributors were ranked as "average efficiency"; 55.6% (30 distributors) were ranked as "more efficient"; 9.3% (5 distributors) were ranked as "less efficient".
 Although NPEI's forward looking goal is to advance to the "more efficient" group, management's expectation is that efficiency performance will not decline.
+NPEI's average cost efficiency for the 3 year period from 2020 - 2022 was -7.0% (actual costs were 7% below predicted costs).